infinite-system/vue-dd/README.md

 ## Beautiful & Pixel Perfect
   - dark and light modes are built in
   - fully configurable & fully themeable via CSS
-  - functions content are highlighted with highlight.js
+  - functions code is highlighted with highlight.js
   - highlight.js is built in to retain 0 dependecy architecture

 ## Zero dependencies